AztecProtocol/aztec-packages/CONTRIBUTING.md

 # Contributing Guidelines

-There are many ways to contribute to aztec-packages.
+There are many ways to contribute to Aztec Monorepo.

 ## Opening an issue